Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 If you want to travel from Sigmaringen to Turin by train, you've come to the right place.

-You can expect the journey from Sigmaringen to Turin by train to take around 10 hours 17 minutes.
-If you want to get there as quickly as possible, it can take as little as 7 hours 38 minutes on the fastest services.
-You’ll usually find around 31 trains per day running on this route, which spans 221 miles (355 km).
+You can expect the journey from Sigmaringen to Turin by train to take around 9 hours 40 minutes.
+If you want to get there as quickly as possible, it can take as little as 7 hours 36 minutes on the fastest services.
+You’ll usually find around 28 trains per day running on this route, which spans 221 miles (355 km).
 You’ll have to make 3 changes along the way on your journey to Turin.
-Both Trenitalia and DB trains operate on this route, offering modern comfortable services with plenty of room for luggage as standard.
+TGV, SNCF or Trenitalia are the main rail operators on this route, all of which offer modern trains with plenty of space for luggage and comfortable seating.

-You can save money on train tickets from Sigmaringen to Turin if you book in Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Sigmaringen to Turin if you book in advance..
-Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.
+Use our Journey Planner at the top of the page to search for cheap ticket prices and we'll show you how much you can save.
+Tickets from Sigmaringen to Turin start from £108.55 when you book in advance.

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!